Zverik/eesti-hooned/README.md

 ## Why the dates are wrong?

 We are using the "Esmase kasutuselevõtu aasta" field from the building register, which is not exactly the date it was first built.
+The hint can be translated as _"The year the building was completed or the year its first notice of use or occupancy permit was entered into the building register.
+The year of the building's initial commissioning is presumptive if it is derived from indirect sources, such as historical orthophotos and maps."_ So, it can be incorrect.
 Some examples we've found:

 * [Pihlaka 12i, Tallinn](https://livekluster.ehr.ee/ui/ehr/v1/building/101018040) is marked 1999, but before that it was a school building